vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 It was just the default clip that plays when you directly press "Play" that didn't make any sound.
 There was no error message to be found anywhere, and the visualization worked as expected.

-This confounded me for the longest time, until I found the issue by complete accident I wanted to play a DJ mix from SoundCloud.
+This confounded me for the longest time, until I found the issue by complete accident when I tried to play a DJ mix from SoundCloud.
-I couldn't get SoundCloud to work with my WiFi-based speaker, so I put on my headphones to listen to it.
+I couldn't get SoundCloud to work with my WiFi-based speaker, so I put my headphones on to listen to it.
 I went back to debugging and realized the sound suddenly started working!

-After that, I quickly realized that the source of the issue was that I had my do-not-disturb switch on, as I always do.
+After that, I quickly found that the source of the issue was that I had my do-not-disturb switch on.
 In do-not-disturb mode, iOS tries to prevent the phone from accidentally making loud noises.
 So if you put on headphones, it's ok.
-If you give the website microphone access to record something, it's also ok because you're aware you're doing audio-related things.
+If you give the website microphone access, it's also ok because you're aware you're doing audio-related things – that's why the sound works if you first record something and then play it back.
 But if you just press the "Play" button, no sound will come out.

 Of course, it was only after I fixed the bug myself that I managed to find this [StackOverflow post](https://stackoverflow.com/questions/76291413/no-sound-on-ios-only-web-audio-api)